PluginCafe/cinema4d_py_sdk_extended/scripts/03_application_development/files_media/readme.md

 # Files Medias

-The classic API and MAXON API provide tools and classes to handle file and media data.
+The Cinema API and MAXON API provide tools and classes to handle file and media data.
 If possible, the classes of the MAXON API should be preferred.

 Classic API:
 - **c4d.bitmaps.BaseBitmap**: *The bitmap class can be used to load, read, draw and save bitmap pictures of various formats.*